reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions.md

 ## Overview

-Extensions allow you to customize go-c8y-cli so you optimize you and your team's workflows.
+Extensions allow you to customize go-c8y-cli to optimize you and your team's workflows.
 You can customize how your data is displayed and provide custom commands to simplify repetitive tasks.

 Extensions utilize already existing features but package them as a git repository so they are easy to install and share.
-Since they can be stored in a git repository, it makes it easy for a team to collaborate to add new commands for custom microservices, or just add custom columns to the device view so you can display your new custom managed object fragments.
+This makes it easy for a team to collaborate to add new commands for custom microservices, or just add custom columns to the device view so you can display new custom managed object fragments by default.

-Another important aspect is that an extension will be accessible across all session by default.
-However you can configure a session to have an independent extensions source folder if you would like finer-grain control over which sessions use which extensions.

-Example workflow

-1. Create a new extension
-2. Edit the views/templates/commands
-3. Locally test the extension (installing via a folder path)
-4. Push the changes to a git repository
-5. Share the extension link with someone else so they can install it
-6. Keep the extension up to date via `c8y extensions upgrade <extension_name>`
+By default extensions are accessible across all sessions.
+Though for scenarios where you would like to limit an extension to a single session or a group of sessions you can change the folder where the extensions are stored based on customer or some other task orientated grouping.

 ## What is an extension?

-An extension is a git repository which contains a files which control what the extension has to offer.
+An extension is a git repository which contains multiple files/folders which control what the extension has to offer.
 The extension creator is free to pick which elements should be included.
+By default all extensions start with `c8y-`.
+This is to make public extension easier to discover, however the `c8y-` prefix will be ignore when using the extension (to avoid unnecessary typing).

 The different elements of an extension and where they are stored within the extension repository are listed below: